-- MMC Encounter Data The member-level encounter data contain the Current Procedural Terminology (CPT) codes, International Classification of Diseases, 10th Revision, Clinical Modification (ICD-10-CM) codes, place of service codes, and other information necessary to calculate individual-level outcome measures.
-There is an approximate six-month time lag for encounter data adjudication.
+- FFS Claims and MMC Encounter Data FFS claims and MMC encounter data have been processed by TMHP since January 1, 2004.
+The TMHP performs internal edits for data quality and completeness.
+The member-level claims/encounter data contain the CPT codes, ICD-10-CM codes, place of service codes, and other information necessary to calculate outcome measures.
+There is an approximate six-month time lag for claims and encounter data adjudication.
 Prior analyses with Texas data showed that, on average, over 96 percent of the claims and encounters are complete by that timeframe. - Member-level enrollment files The enrollment file will be used to obtain information about the person's age, gender, race/ethnicity, county, the MCO in which the member is enrolled, and the number of months the member has been enrolled in the program. - Member-level pharmacy data -The member-level pharmacy data contain information about filled prescriptions, including the drug name, dose, date filled, number of days prescribed, and refill information.